 downloadUri property

-A toolComponent object MAY contain a property named downloadUri whose value is a string containing the absolute URI [RFC3986] from which this version of the tool component can be downloaded.
+A toolComponent object MAY contain a property named downloadUri whose value is a localizable string (§3.5.2) containing the absolute URI [RFC3986] from which this version of the tool component can be downloaded.

+NOTE: This property is localizable to allow different language versions of a tool to be downloaded from their own URIs.

 informationUri property

-A toolComponent object MAY contain a property named informationUri whose value is a string containing the absolute URI [RFC3986] at which information about this version of the tool component can be found.
+A toolComponent object MAY contain a property named informationUri whose value is a localizable string (§3.5.2) containing the absolute URI [RFC3986] at which information about this version of the tool component can be found.

+NOTE: This property is localizable to allow tool information in different languages to be found at different URIs.

 organization property

-A toolComponent object MAY contain a property named organization whose value is a string containing the name of the company or organization that produced the tool component.
+A toolComponent object MAY contain a property named organization whose value is a localizable string (§3.5.2) containing the name of the company or organization that produced the tool component.

 EXAMPLE: "organization": "Example Software Corp."